An Overview of On-chip Inductors for Integrated Circuits IC. Types, Pro & Cons

 Summarizing

-Large silicon area: Due to the previous reason, adding more number of turns to the inductances implies a bigger amount of silicon area (that increase a lot the cost of the chip).
+Large silicon area: Due to the previous reason, adding more number of turns to the inductances implies a greater amount of silicon area (that increase a lot the cost of the chip).
 They are by far the most silicon-consuming components.

 Low self-resonance frequency: The area of the spira is high (due the 2 previous reasons) forming the stray capacitance also high.
 That means, that the self-resonance frequency is typically in the low GHz range.